 If you have small hands or are looking for an electric guitar starter pack for your child, you can opt for the short-scale version of this product.
-Left-handed guitarists can opt for the lefty version of this model.
+Left-handed guitarists can opt for the lefty version.

-Verdict: Any way you look at it, the Fender Squire electric guitar starter kit is just a notch above the rest.
-All the ten items in the starter pack add immense value to the product and justify the price-tag.
-It’s quite inexpensive in our opinion if you consider the brand recognition, reliability and iconic tone that are the hallmark of Fender-made guitars.
+Verdict: Any way you look at it, the Fender Squier electric guitar starter kit is just a notch above the rest.
+All 10 items in the starter pack add immense value to the product and justify the pricetag.
+It’s quite inexpensive in our opinion, if you consider the brand recognition, reliability, and iconic tone that are the hallmark of Fender-made guitars.